coecms/coecms.github.io/posts/2023-03-30-file-expiry-shortcut.md

 Fortunately, with a bit of `bash` trickery, it is possible to feed the output of one command to another _as if it were a file_.
 In this case, we can feed `nci-file-expiry list-quarantine` output back in to `nci-file-expiry batch-recover`.
 Lets imagine we're looking for files that match the pattern `*.ice_daily.nc`.
 Here is the command that does this:
 ```
-$ nci-file-expiry batch-recover <( while read uuid a b c d path; do echo $uuid $path; done < <( nci-file-expiry list-quarantined | grep .ice_daily.nc ) )
+$ nci-file-expiry batch-recover <( nci-file-expiry list-quarantined | grep .ice_daily.nc | while read uuid a b c d path; do echo $uuid $path; done )
 ```
-Its fairly complicated, so lets break it down back-to-front.
-At the back, we have
+Its fairly complicated, so lets break it down, starting with the commands in brackets:
 ```
-< <( nci-file-expiry list-quarantined | grep .ice_daily.nc )
+nci-file-expiry list-quarantined | grep .ice_daily.nc | while read uuid a b c d path; do echo $uuid $path; done
 ```
-The piping output to `grep` part is pretty standard, but by wrapping the command in `< <( ... )` the shell is being told to redirect the output of the command as input to the thing on the left.
-The "thing on the left" is this loop:
+The piping output to `grep` part is pretty standard, but whats less common is piping the results into a loop afterwards. `bash` considers the entire loop construct as a single command, so you can pipe command output or redirect files into one as you would any other command.
+The loop itself:
 ```
 while read uuid a b c d path; do echo $uuid $path; done
 ```
 `list-quarantined` output has 6 columns, but `batch-recover` is expecting a file with 2 columns, which correspond to the first and last columns of the `list-quarantined` output.
 This loop reads in the `grep`'d `list-quarantined` output line-by-line, saves each column into a different variable, and `echo`'s the ones we need.
 The rest are discarded.
-So running those two commands in conjunction with each other gives us this:
+So running those commands connected with pipes gives us this:
 ```
-$ while read uuid a b c d path; do echo $uuid $path; done < <( nci-file-expiry list-quarantined | grep .ice_daily.nc )
+$ nci-file-expiry list-quarantined | grep .ice_daily.nc | while read uuid a b c d path; do echo $uuid $path; done
 813ff7b2-381b-430b-a423-f32b449bf710 /scratch/v45/dr4292/20200222.ice_daily.nc
 9aa317e3-7763-4af5-a19b-d07a7d6c2d90 /scratch/v45/dr4292/20200223.ice_daily.nc
 28b0d00c-e9fc-4e5e-adae-39a817d0fb51 /scratch/v45/dr4292/20200224.ice_daily.nc